matthias-reis/carda-gatsby/content/articles/2023/07/greengoat-interview-about-the-seed.md

 language: en
 languageLink: /2023/07/greengoat-interview/
 ---
 **Greengoat are a psychedelic/stoner duo from Madrid whose music I recently discovered.
 Their sound reminds me a lot of the "good old times", but it is also quite futuristic.
 When I added their latest song, "The Seed", to my July playlist, Ruth and Ivan contacted me, and I asked them for an interview.
-Voilà: here we go!**
+Voilà: Here we go!**

 **Anne:** Hi!
 Thanks so much for taking the time!
 How are you guys doing today?